-Created in 2001 by Ori Hofmekler, the Warrior Diet is a bit more extreme than the 16:8 method but less restrictive than the Eat Fast Eat method.
+Created in 2001 by Ori Hofmekler, the Warrior Diet is a bit more extreme than the 16:8 method but less restrictive than the Eat Stop Eat method.

-The Warrior Diet encourages dieters to consume small amounts of dairy products, hard-boiled eggs, and raw fruits and vegetables, as well as non-calorie fluids during the 20-hour fast period.
+The Warrior Diet encourages dieters to consume small amounts of dairy products, hard-boiled eggs, raw fruits and vegetables, and non-calorie fluids during the 20-hour fast period.

 After this 20-hour fast, people can essentially eat anything they want for a 4-hour window, but unprocessed, healthy, and organic foods are recommended.

-More research is needed on the Warrior Diet to fully understand its benefits for weight loss.
+More research is needed on the Warrior Diet to understand its benefits for weight loss.

-The Warrior Diet may also lead to disordered eating patterns.
-If you feel up for the challenge, talk to your doctor to see whether it’s right for you.
+The Warrior Diet may lead to disordered eating patterns.
+It’s best to talk with a doctor to see whether this eating plan is right for you.

-There are many varieties of intermittent fasting, each with their own benefits and challenges.
-Talk to your doctor to see which option may be right for you.
+There are many varieties of intermittent fasting, each with its own benefits and challenges.
+Talk with a doctor to see which option may be right for you.

-Intermittent fasting may help you lose weight, but it can also affect your hormones.
+Intermittent fasting may help you lose weight but can also affect your hormones.

-Still, more research is needed to investigate the long-term effects of intermittent fasting.
+Still, more research is needed to investigate the long-term effects.

-Short-term fasting leads to several bodily changes that promote fat burning.
-Nevertheless, skyrocketing HGH levels may indirectly decrease energy metabolism and combat continued weight loss.
+Short-term fasting leads to bodily changes that promote fat burning.
+Nevertheless, increasing HGH levels may indirectly decrease energy metabolism and combat continued weight loss.